The National Division II Christian Homeschool Association, is a non-profit, Christian, homeschool Division II association formed for the purpose of:

 * Develop a Christian environment and apply Biblical principles for Division II homeschool athletic competition.

-* Conduct a post-season basketball tournament, open to all teams willing to abide with the NDIICHA guidelines.
+* Conduct a post-season basketball tournament, open to all teams willing to abide with the NDIICHA bylaws and guidelines.

 Each member of the board of directors shall serve a minimum three year term.
 Upon conclusion of their term, board members shall select replacement members.
 There shall be a minimum of three members serving on the board at all times.